CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 fred-dbifd
 ~~~~~~~~~~
-The daemon of the Domain Browser extension.
+The :ref:`daemon <FRED-Arch-servers-cpp>` of the Domain Browser extension.

 This daemon implements operations for the :ref:`DomainBrowser service
 <FRED-Arch-clients-db>`.